 Available for either lunch or dinner, this incredible tour includes a breathtaking ride in a panoramic bus to the Lavaux vineyards with on-board beverages, a meal of traditional Swiss fondue served with local wines and hotel pick up and drop off.

-Go on – treat yourself!
-Click here to check details and prices.
+Go on – treat yourself! > Click here to check details and prices.
 Note: this is a seasonal experience only.

 The lovely medieval village of Gruyères is home to cobbled streets and is famed for its cheese.
 It also boasts a 13th century château atop the hill at one end of the town.

 A visit to a cheese dairy and the Maison Cailler Chocolate Factory make this a wonderful destination for a day trip from Montreux.